5 takeaways from the new Post-16 Education and Skills paper | NCFE

 5. It’s not all happening right now

-The Government will confirm the implementation timetable in its consultation response, expected in early 2026.
+The Government confirmed the implementation timetable in its consultation response published in March 2026.
 Existing qualifications will be defunded as new T Levels and V Levels are approved for delivery.

 Moving into the future